Do you want a better relationship with your partner?

 How can you help strengthen the bond and love between you?

-During my many years of working with couples, and writing about them each week for major media outlets, I have been able to comfortably come up with a list of things we should and should not be doing in order to have strong personal relationships.
-There are some common themes and behaviors that many couples seem to do that fray the relationship, and sometimes cause irreparable harm.
-I am hoping that be reviewing this list, you are able to think about them, and start to avoid them.
-Your relationship will be stronger for it, and you will feel more connected as a couples.
+During my many years of working with couples and writing about them each week for major media outlets, I have compiled a list of things we should and should not be doing to have strong personal relationships.

 Things to Avoid For Better Relationships